-See CNC decision of 15 October 2012, in case S/318/10, Paper envelopes exports; CNC decision of 24 June 2011 in case S/0185/09, Fluid pumps; CNC decision of 2 March 2011 in case S/0086/08, Professional hairdressing; and CNC decision of 21 January of 2010 in case S/0084/08, Bath gel manufacturers.
+See former CNC decisions of 15 October 2012 in case S/318/10, Paper envelopes exports; of 24 June 2011 in case S/0185/09, Fluid pumps; of 2 March 2011 in case S/0086/08, Professional hairdressing; and of 21 January of 2010 in case S/0084/08, Bath gel manufacturers.

-The Supreme Court's recent judgment of 29 March 2012 in Sogecable and Audiovisual Sportl Tenaria confirmed that, when a company is wholly owned by its parent company, the CNC may presume that the parent company determines the economic behaviour of its subsidiary.
-The Supreme Court also held that there is a rebuttable presumption of parent company liability when, inter alia, the parent company holds the majority of the subsidiary's voting rights or has the authority to appoint and remove members of the subsidiary's board of directors.
+The Supreme Court's judgment of 29 March 2012 in Sogecable and Audiovisual Sport/Tenaria confirmed that, when a company is wholly owned by its parent company, the CNMC may presume that the parent company determines the economic behaviour of its subsidiary.
+The Supreme Court also held that there is a rebuttable presumption of parent company liability when, inter alia, the parent company holds the majority of the subsidiary's voting rights, or has the authority to appoint and remove members of the subsidiary's board of directors.

-17 The Competition Act specifically refers to 'applications for the exemption from payment of the fine' (Article 65) and 'reduction of the amount of the fine' (Article 66).
+The Competition Act specifically refers to 'applications for the exemption from payment of the fine' (Article 65) and 'reduction of the amount of the fine' (Article 66).